tmpim/casket-docs/docs/cli.md

 #### -type

 Change the server type.
 Default is http.
-If your Caddyfile is for another server type, use this option to tell it which server type to use.
+If your Casketfile is for another server type, use this option to tell it which server type to use.

 #### -validate

-Parse the Caddyfile and exit.
+Parse the Casketfile and exit.
 If syntactically valid, a message will be printed to stdout and the process log (if any) and will exit with status 0.
 If not, an error will be returned with a non-zero exit status.

 #### -version

 Print the version.
 It also prints build information if not from a tagged release.
-Caddy will terminate after printing;
+Casket will terminate after printing;
 it does not serve sites if this option is used.

 ## Signals

-On POSIX-compliant systems, Caddy can be controlled with signals.
+On POSIX-compliant systems, Casket can be controlled with signals.
 Here we list them roughly in order from the most forceful action to most graceful.

 #### KILL

 Forcefully exits the process immediately.
-This signal cannot be caught, so Caddy won't know what hit it.
-Any pidfile created with the `-pidfile` flag and other runtime assets will NOT be cleaned up by Caddy.
+This signal cannot be caught, so Casket won't know what hit it.
+Any pidfile created with the `-pidfile` flag and other runtime assets will NOT be cleaned up by Casket.

 #### QUIT